-- Map national laws and policies on IP & LC rights including land ,territory and resource rights and the relationship to climate change adaptation and mitigation. - Collecting insights and experiences relevant to strengthening mitigation and adaptation of communities - Monitor regional and global climate related processes - Develop and strengthen grassroots collective voices for meaningful participation in climate processes, - Strengthen IP and LC grassroots activists meaningful engagement with national, regional and global processes and raise visibility of their struggles - Advocating for equitable, just and democratic energy transition
+- Challenging false solutions that exploit nature and accumulate wealth at the expense of marginalized and vulnerable communities - Demanding for Free Prior and Informed Consent - Advocate for community right to energy access - Map national laws and policies on IP & LC rights including land ,territory and resource rights and the relationship to climate change adaptation and mitigation. - Collecting insights and experiences relevant to strengthening mitigation and adaptation of communities - Monitor regional and global climate related processes - Develop and strengthen grassroots collective voices for meaningful participation in climate processes, - Strengthen IP and LC grassroots activists meaningful engagement with national, regional and global processes and raise visibility of their struggles - Advocating for equitable, just and democratic energy transition

-Goal 5: Advancing Social, Cultural and Economic Rights
+Advancing Social, Cultural and Economic Rights

-Socio-economic and cultural rights are numan rights focussed on the economic and social well-being of citizens globally.
+Socio-economic and cultural rights are human rights focussed on the economic and social well-being of citizens globally.

-These rights aim to ensure a dignified ife and are protected by our constitution, international agreements such as the international conventional on economic social and cultural rights.
+These rights aim to ensure a dignified life and are protected by our constitution, international agreements such as the international conventional on economic social and cultural rights.